-This massaged kale salad is simple to prepare and has a dressing that is reminiscent of Caesar, but punched up with basil and lemon.
-It's the famous Barbuto kale salad!
+This is the famous Barbuto kale salad, from Jonathan Waxman's restaurant in NYC.
+It's simple to prepare and has a dressing that is reminiscent of Caesar, but punched up with basil and lemon.

 Jump to: